 #3 Tacofino Food Truck

 On the other side of the dining spectrum, you have to visit the original Tacofino Food Truck.
 They have safety procedures set up for Covid and there’s a large waiting area where people keep their distance.
 I believe there used to be benches outside of the truck but that’s gone now.
 Since it’s take out, you can pick wherever you’d like to go to enjoy the tacos.
-For us, we took our feast to Long Beach.
+I took it out to Long Beach to enjoy!

 I highly recommend the tuna taco!
 The flavors were out of this world.
 I didn’t think the prices were cheap at all but it was worth it for the experience.